 To discover the best panoramic views points of Rome, check our suggestions here!

-A day at the Vatican wouldn’t be complete without a visit the Vatican Museums, the largest museum complex in the world with over 1400 rooms… You will be amazed by this astonishing amount of art: immense galleries with lots of Renaissance works, masterpieces by the greatest artists of all time, the Raphael Rooms, the papal palace and, of course the Sistine Chapel, beautifully frescoed by Michelangelo.
+A day at the Vatican wouldn’t be complete without a visit to the Museums of Vatican State, the largest museum complex in the world with over 1400 rooms… You will be amazed by this astonishing amount of art: immense galleries with lots of Renaissance works, masterpieces by the greatest artists of all time, the Raphael Rooms, the papal palace and, of course the Sistine Chapel, beautifully frescoed by Michelangelo.

 Although it might be a pleasure to get lost in this realm of art, the Vatican Museums’ collection and the sheer size (stretching over 9 miles) of the complex really does require a bit of guidance.
 That’s why we suggest you to rely on an Small Group Tour of Vatican Museums, Sistine Chapel and St. Peter's Basilica, giving you the opportunity to have a memorable visit!